Prabal-Singh/big-basket-query/README.md

 # Pre-requisites

 Clone this repository.
-Make a new environment, and run the following command:
+Make a new environment, and install pytorch from `https://pytorch.org/get-started/locally/`.
+After this install the requirements from the requirements.txt file as follows :

 ```
 pip install -r requirements.txt